Diazoxide

 Drug Warnings

-Do not take DIAZOXIDE if you are allergic to any of its components.
-Inform the doctor if you have heart problems, high levels of uric acid or gout, high blood pressure, kidney or liver problems.
-Consult the doctor if you are pregnant or planning for pregnancy.
-Do not take DIAZOXIDE if you are breastfeeding.
+Do not take Diazoxide if you are allergic to any of its components.
+Inform the doctor if you have heart problems, high levels of uric acid or gout, high blood pressure, or kidney or liver problems.
+Consult the doctor if you are pregnant or planning to become pregnant.
+Do not take Diazoxide if you are breastfeeding.
 Let the doctor know if you are taking any other medicines, including herbal products and vitamin/mineral supplements.

 Drug Interactions